 - Spayed or neutered cats make better companions and family pets.
 Without raging hormones, males and females maintain sweet dispositions and good behavior.
 Weight gain is not a function of sterilization; proper diet and exercise is the answer there.

-- The cost of sterilization can be reduced at a low-cost county clinic.
-Some veterinarians will give a substantial discount for ferals and strays.
+- The cost of sterilization can be reduced at a low-cost clinic.
+Some veterinarians will give a discount for ferals and strays.
 Even the undiscounted cost is not prohibitive when compared to vet bills for treatment of abscesses and other conditions that are a result of roaming and fighting.
 Or when compared with the cost of taking care of a litter of kittens.

-- Many nuisance behaviors are eliminated by sterilization.
-Females can be in heat for 4 or 5 days every 3 weeks, yowling, spraying and roaming.
-Unneutered males roam, fight and spray foul-smelling urine inside and out.
+- Females can be in heat for 4 or 7 days every 3 weeks, yowling, spraying and roaming.
+Starting at 4 months of age!

 - Sterilization protects the health of cats.